Below you will find answers to frequently asked questions.

-Time: Walks are available between 9am – 4.30pm.
+Walks are available between 9am – 3.30pm.
 We recommend allowing 1.5 hours for the walk, minimum walk time is 1 hour.
 Please allow 30 minutes following arrival for students to have a drink something to eat and to go to the toilet prior to the walk start time.

-Cost: $2 / student (Sunshine Coast Council region) or $3 / student (all other areas).
+$2.50 / student (Sunshine Coast Council region) or $3.50 / student (all other areas).
 Please note a minimum charge of $25 applies.
 This fee includes entry to the Rainforest Discovery Centre.
 An invoice will be emailed to your group following your visit.

-Group numbers: To ensure a positive walk experience and to minimise damage to the reserve a maximum of 13 people are permitted per guide.
+To ensure a positive walk experience, minimise damage to the reserve and comply with COVID-safe guidelines a maximum of 10 people are permitted per guide.
 Each group must be accompanied by a supervising adult from the school.
 A maximum of five groups are permitted on the track at one time.
 Larger groups will need to schedule two walk times or split the group over a couple of days.

-Rainforest Discovery Centre: The centre provides a range of interactive and educational displays to suit all ages.
-The display themes rotate on a 5-monthly basis.
+The centre provides a range of interactive and educational displays to suit all ages.
 A gold coin donation is requested on entry.
-A booked guided walk incudes entry to the Discovery Centre.
-We recommend allowing at least 15-20 minutes for students to engage with the activities in the centre.
-Please note a maximum of 13 students are permitted in the Discovery Centre at one time.
+A booked guided walk includes entry to the Discovery Centre.
+We recommend allowing at least 15-20 minutes for students to engage with the activities in the Centre.
+Please note a maximum of 10 students are permitted in the Discovery Centre at one time.
 Students must be fully supervised at all times.

-Accessibility: The rainforest tracks are not classified as wheelchair accessible.
-Alternative walks such as the Butterfly walk and mid-canopy boardwalk are available.
+The rainforest tracks are not classified as wheelchair accessible.
+Alternative walks such as the Butterfly Walk and mid-canopy boardwalk are available.